Bottle cap: Flip-top

 The "flip-top", "swing-top" or "Grolsch" style consists of a plastic or ceramic stopper held in place by a set of wires.
 Prior to the invention of the crown cork, this was the dominant method of sealing bottles that contained carbonated liquid.

 Other types

 Screw cap

 Screw on closures are the most common bottle caps.
 They are easy to apply by a wide variety of automated equipment, or they can be applied by hand.

 The application torque of closures, however, must be controlled in order for the closures to perform properly in the field.
 Closures must be applied tight enough to maintain a seal and to resist closure back-off, but must not be applied so tightly that the end user cannot remove the closure.
 They are often found on top of beers, such as Coors or Bud Light.

 Screw caps were originally an internal thread design.
 A glass bottle/jar with an internal screw-thread immediately below a gasket-seat, having a beveled seat, was patented by Hyman (Himan) Frank of the William Frank & Sons, Inc. of Pittsburgh, PA.
 He was awarded patent US 130208 A on August 6, 1872.

+Tethered Caps

+In the European Union, the 2021 EU directive on "tethered caps" demands that screw caps of PET beverage bottles under 3 litres (including composite containers, i.e. carton) will have to be affixed to the bottles starting July 2024 in order to reduce waste and improve recycling.